|Asst Prof (Steve) Cuong Dang||- OptoElectronic Devices

 5) Si photonic devices (Si-based light emitters, on-chip optical interconnects);

-7) Solar energy-related materials and devices (nanostructured spectrally selective absorbing coating for concentrating solar power, smart thermochromic / photochromic / electrochromic materials & devices, etc.).
+7) Solar energy-related materials and devices (nanostructured spectrally selective absorbing coating for concentrating solar power, anti-reflection coating with capabilities of down-converting UV light and IR rejection for solar cells, etc.).

 |Prof Chen Zhong||Thin Films & Low-dimensional Materials: Thin films & nano-materials for clean energy and environmental applications; Microelectronic thin films; Protective and functional surface coatings.